Flat structure of meromorphic connections on Riemann surfaces: Introduction

 \begin{enumerate}

-\item the $\omega$-limit set of $\sigma$ in $S$ is given by the support of a (possibly non-simple) closed geodesic; or \item the $\omega$-limit set of $\sigma$ in $S$ is a graph of (possibly self-intersecting) saddle connections; or
+\item the $\omega$-limit set of $\sigma$ in $S$ is given by the support of a (possibly non-simple) closed geodesic; \item the $\omega$-limit set of $\sigma$ in $S$ is a graph of (possibly self-intersecting) saddle connections;

-\item the $\omega$-limit set of $\sigma$ has non-empty interior and non-empty boundary, and each component of its boundary is a graph of (possibly self-intersecting) saddle connections with no spikes and at least one pole; or \item the $\omega$-limit set of $\sigma$ in $S$ is all of $S$. \end{enumerate}
+\item the $\omega$-limit set of $\sigma$ has non-empty interior and non-empty boundary, and each component of its boundary is a graph of geodesics such that every geodesic segment is a part of a saddle connection; \item the $\omega$-limit set of $\sigma$ in $S$ is all of $S$. \end{enumerate}

 \end{theorem}